 • Managing prevention and protection mechanisms for retaliation.

 • The reception, analysis and investigation of reports or complaints attributed to Bank personnel, pursuant to the procedure regulated in the Code of Ethics, on conduct allegedly contrary to the Code of Ethics and other related regulations.

 Ensure the inclusion of conflicts of interest management controls (identification, treatment and consultation) in the internal processes of the Bank.

 The Ethics Committee is the body responsible for knowing and solving matters related to violations of the Code of Ethics.

 CABEI has an Ethics Committee that is created depending on who is pointed out or reported; therefore, the following types have been defined:

 - The Bank’s Ethics Committee.

 - Ethics Committee for Director, Controller and Executive President.

-- Special Ethics Committee for the Internal Auditor or Ethics Officer
+- Special Ethics Committee for the Legal Counsel or Ethics Officer

 In the setting of regulatory compliance regarding internal and external conduct, CABEI establishes a series of rules and regulations in order to avoid or manage faults from personnel: